-Do you tend to start off the year with a lot of excitement and enthusiasm about what you’ll change, then find your motivation waning by February?
+Do you tend to start off the year with a lot of excitement and enthusiasm about what you want to change or improve, only to find your motivation waning by February (or sooner)?

 Keep things simple

-Do you often come up with a fairly long list of new year goals?
+Do you tend to come up with a fairly long list of new year goals?
 This could be a big part of the reason why you struggle to see them through.
-Spreading yourself too thin between different goals is one of the main reasons why people fail with New Year resolutions.
+Spreading yourself too thin between a bunch of different goals is one of the main reasons why people fail when making New Year resolutions.

 Write it down

-Writing down your New Year goals and keeping them somewhere in plain view will keep it top of mind and hold you accountable.
+Writing down your goals and keeping them somewhere in plain view will keep it top of mind and hold you accountable.
 When you see it regularly, you foster motivation and remind yourself WHY you started the journey in the first place.
-You’ll feel more connected to the habits you're working to create and are far more likely to be successful in keeping your New Year resolutions.
+You’ll feel more connected to the habits you're working to create and are far more likely to show up for yourself and honor your commitments.

-Affirmations are another powerful tool that can help you to stick to your New Year resolutions.
-Writing these down and repeating them every day is a great way to encourage your mind to hold belief for you, boost your confidence and strengthen your resolves.
+Affirmations are another powerful tool that can help you to stick to your new year goals.
+Writing your positive statement down and repeating it daily is a simple yet powerful way to encourage your mind to hold belief for you, boost your confidence and strengthen your resolves.